rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/editing/integrations.md

 :::

 1. Navigate to our [Consent initiation page](https://sp.singledraft.ai)
-1. Sign in to your SingleDraft account (or create one if you haven't already).
+1. Sign in to your SingleDraft account (or create one if you have not already).
-1. You'll see an option to initiate the permission process.
+1. You will see an option to initiate the permission process.
 The consent is about you giving access to our application to read files and user groups in your SharePoint.
-1. Upon confirmation, you'll be directed to Microsoft's consent page where you can review and approve the requested permissions.
+1. Upon confirmation, you will be directed to Microsoft's consent page where you can review and approve the requested permissions.

 ### Step 2: Configure Your Document Source

-To enable document synchronization, please provide:
+Please provide the customer support team with the following information:

 1. Your SharePoint Site URL that contains folder(s) for synchronization, e.g., `https://<your-domain>.sharepoint.com/sites/<name-of-your-site>`